 If you have original windows, it is always worth checking whether they can be repaired before replacing them.
 This will not only reduce cost, but will also minimise disruption and retain the heritage of the building.

 If you do need to replace your windows, be sure to install windows that are suitable for the period of the property.
 The cost of buying high quality plastic windows is often a similar amount to buying high quality timber windows, but plastic windows will drastically reduce the value of your period property.
 Timber windows are also likely to last longer, assuming they are properly maintained.

-Although traditionally period properties would have had single glazed windows, double glazing is likely to add value to your home as it will help make your property more energy efficient and more comfortable to live in.
+Although traditionally period properties would have had single glazed windows, double glazed sash windows are likely to add value to your home, as they will help make your property more energy efficient and more comfortable to live in.

 The Sash Window Workshop specialise in the repair and replacement of timber windows and doors in period home.
 For a free, no obligation quotation, contact The Sash Window Workshop online or call: 01344 868 668.